DrakirL/DrakirL.github.io/p10/class/cleric.md

 ### Level 1: Improved Channel Divinity???
 You gain the following Channel Divinity Ability:
 #### Guided Strike?
-When a creature you can see within 20 feet of you misses an Attack, you can use 1 Action and expend one use of your *Channel Divinity* to add a +10 bonus to its roll, potentially changing the outcome.
+When a creature you can see within 20 feet of you misses an Attack, you can use 1 Action and use of your *Divine Spark* to add a +10 bonus to its roll, potentially changing the outcome.

 ### Level 3: ???
 ???